RchGrav/SlyCat/prompts/python.md

 #OUTPUT:
 Deliver Python code that is guaranteed to work across specified platforms.
 Include comments explaining any platform-specific considerations.
 Provide a summary of cross-platform strategies employed and any potential limitations.
 Use markdown for formatting and the specified format for full file contents.
 ```
-# 🛠️ How to Use These Mega-Prompts
+# 🛠️ How to Use These Prompts

-1. Choose the mega-prompt that best fits your needs:
+1. Choose the prompt that best fits your needs:
    - Use "The Meticulous Python Architect" for precise, optimized code implementations.
    - Use "The Collaborative Python Optimizer" for team-oriented, discussion-based development.
    - Use "The Cross-Platform Python Specialist" for ensuring compatibility across different operating systems.